uwu-tools/gh-jira-issue-sync/README.md

-# issue-sync
+# gh-jira-issue-sync

 Issue-sync is a tool for mirroring GitHub issues in JIRA.
 It grew out of a desire to maintain a public GitHub repo while tracking private issues in a JIRA board; rather than require people to keep up with both sources, we decided to make *one* the single source of truth.
-Note that issue-sync works only one way and will **NOT** mirror issues from JIRA to GitHub.
+Note that gh-jira-issue-sync works only one way and will **NOT** mirror issues from JIRA to GitHub.

 ## Usage